ccverak/carloscastellanos.dev/src/posts/2017-11-25-on-ethics/index.md

 How many times have you heard ?

-* “X” is the best/worst programming language of all.
+* “X” is the best/worst programming language on Earth.

 * “Y” is a toy programming language.